 Where are you located?

 We are just one block off of I-275 and the 54th Ave N Exit.
 Head East... we're in between Cracker Barrel and the School, across from the graveyard.
-If you pass the school you've gone too far.
+Our building is a yellow two-story.
+If you pass the elementary/high schools, you've gone too far.

 Where do I park?